 "Dad, are you blind?
 That's not Lincoln," Philip commented, motioning to the egg in Danny's hands.

 "Then who is it?"
 Kimber inquired, siding with her husband.
 Leaning closer over the small table, she tried to get a better look at Danny's egg.

-"Danny does seem very interested in you and in your family, which is also good.
-She's also happy to mingle with the children.
+"Danny does seem very interested in you and in your family, which is also good," Alicia added.
+"She's also happy to mingle with the children.
 In the past, your partners act like they're too good for the kids.
-Sometimes, they acted like they were too good for us altogether," Alicia added.
+Sometimes, they acted like they were too good for us altogether."

 Nicole sighed a bit.
 "Danny's had a very difficult life, but she's sweet and kind and understanding."

 "We also hear she's the spawn of Satan, who has ruined your life," Kimber said with a light laugh, looking off in the direction that her elder sister walked off not too long ago.
 Nicole's mother had to take a call, which had earned her another glare from Nicole's grandmother.

-A spark went through green eyes and a bright, satisfied grin settled onto Nicole's face.
+A spark went through her and a satisfied grin settled onto Nicole's face.
 "I love it!
 I have a month to go before I'm finished with my first semester.
 I love the labs and the classes.
 The only thing that bothers me is that it takes away from my time with Danny, but she's okay with it.
 She just keeps pushing me to stay the course and get my degree."